Home

 • Through individual content, such as detailed product data, AIs can draw specific and trustworthy information and thus link to your site.

-Geo/AEO optimization techniques for dynamic websites
+GEO/AEO optimisation techniques for dynamic websites

 Your dynamic website from Axisbits

 If your offering is constantly growing, new products are being added and your content is constantly changing, a dynamic website is the right choice for you.
-This is also the case if you want to address your visitors in a personalized way or want to display different content depending on the country, language or user profile.
+This is also the case if you want to address your visitors in a personalised way or want to display different content depending on the country, language or user profile.

 At Axisbits, we build high-end websites that are designed to keep pace with your growth.
-With your dynamic website, you manage thousands of products or content yourself and open the way for AI to bring your brand name into answers and overviews.
+With your dynamic website, you manage thousands of products or pieces of content yourself and open the way for AI to bring your brand name into answers and overviews.

-Tip: You can find our customer projects in our Axisbit's portfolio.
+Tip: You can find our customer projects in our Axisbits portfolio.

 Do you already have a project idea on your desk?
 Get in touch with us!
-Together, we'll discuss how to create your website.
+Together, we’ll discuss how we approach building your website.

 {{fs-btn-cta}}